Skip to main content

 The 9 Signals Behind the F-Score

-The nine criteria are organized into three groups: profits, leverage liquidity and source of funds, and operating efficiency.
+The nine criteria are organized into three groups: profits, use liquidity and source of funds, and operating efficiency.
 Each signal adds one point when the company passes the test, and zero when it does not.
 Here is a detailed look at every signal and what it reveals about the business.

 Signal 1: Positive Return on Assets